acjones617/scipy-node/optimize/README.md

 You can also provide any custom univariate function to fit the curve to via opt.fitCurve

-#### opt.fitCurve(func, xData, yData, options, callback) takes two more arguments in addition to what opt.fitCurve.linear and opt.fitCurve.quadratic took:
+#### opt.fitCurve(func, xData, yData[, options[, callback) takes two more arguments in addition to what opt.fitCurve.linear and opt.fitCurve.quadratic took:

 #### func:

-The custom function to fit xData and yData to.
-This can be a JavaScript function, with the same rules above, that the entire expression must be in the return statement:

-    func = function(ind, param1, param2, param3) {
-      return param1 * pow(ind, 2) + param2 * ind + param3;
-    }
+See above for details on how to [format func](https://github.com/acjones617/scipy-node/tree/master/optimize#func) Pay special attention to the additional details for fitCurve.

-The above example is exactly equal to if we called opt.fitCurve.quadratic.
-In our results object, the order of the parameters will be the same as the order of the parameters defined when we defined func above (i.e. param1, param2, param3).
+In our results object, the order of the parameters will be the same as the order of the parameters defined when we defined func as a function, or as the order of the parameters in the "variables" property of the options object if we defined func as a string.

-func could also be a string, with the same rules above.
-In this case, we need to define the name of the variables we are using as an array in our options object (see below).
-We could do the following:

-    func = 'param1 * ind + param2';

-And, in our options object, add a "variables" property:

-    options = {
-      variables: ['ind', 'param1', 'param2']
-    }

-The above is exactly equivalent to if we called opt.fitCurve.linear.
-In the variables array, the first string must be our independent variable.
-The remaining will be our parameters.
-The paramValues will be in the same order as we defined them in our variables array in our options object.

 #### options:

-The only option our options object takes is a variables array, in the case that our provided func is a string (see above).
+The only option our options object takes is a variables array, in the case that our provided func is a string.
+Remember to pass in variable names as strings to the array.

 ## <a name='nnls' href='#nnls'/> nonNegLeastSquares